On axiomatic definitions of non-discrete affine buildings: Local structure

-By the previous corollary $(X,\App)$ satisfies the assertion of Theorem~\ref{Thm_residue}, i.e.\ the germs at a fixed vertex form a spherical building.
+By the previous corollary the pair $(X,\App)$ satisfies the assertion of Theorem~\ref{Thm_residue}, i.e.\ the germs at a fixed vertex form a spherical building.

-\begin{prop} $(X,\App)$ has a large atlas (LA). \end{prop} \begin{proof} We need to prove that if $S$ and $T$ are Weyl chambers based at $x$ and $y$, respectively, then there exists an apartment containing a germ of $S$ at $x$ and a germ of $T$ at $y$.
+\begin{prop} Given $(X,\App)$ as above, then $(X,\App)$ has a large atlas, i.e., has property (LA). \end{prop} \begin{proof} We need to prove that if $S$ and $T$ are Weyl chambers based at $x$ and $y$, respectively, then there exists an apartment containing a germ of $S$ at $x$ and a germ of $T$ at $y$.

 By axiom (A3) there exists an apartment $A$ containing $x$ and $y$.
 We choose an $x$-based Weyl chamber $S_{xy}$ in $A$ that contains $y$ and denote by $S_{yx}$ the Weyl chamber based at $y$ such that $\partial S_{xy}$ and $\partial S_{yx}$ are opposite in $\partial A$.
 Then $x$ is contained in $S_{yx}$.
 If $\Delta_yT$ is not contained in $A$ apply Proposition~\ref{Prop_tec16} to obtain an apartment $A'$ containing a germ of $T$ at $y$ and containing $\partial S_{yx}$ at infinity.
 But then $x$ is also contained in $A'$.